jcmf/glulx-strings/README.md

           bytes[0] >= 3 and
           (bytes[0x10] & 0xfe) is 0 and
           (bytes[0x12] & 0xf0) is (bytes[0x13] & 0xf0) is 0x30)

-Maybe later I can also go back and export an `is_glulx` function, or something, but in the meantime this'll at least be enough to let us distinguish between the two.
-Though actually I'm not even sure we need to -- we can just try both....

 Okay, now let's see if we can extract some strings.
 First we check the header, and look up the version number and the location of the